miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 This works because of two changes:

 1. when the plugins are loaded during `frontend` server start, the plugins `src/frontend/views` folder is sym-linked to the frontend `src/views/_plugins/{plugin}` path.
-2. to alllow plugins to use core layouts we added an alias from `layout/*` to the corresponding path in the frontend.
+2. to allow plugins to use core layouts we added an alias from `layout/*` to the corresponding path in the frontend.
 Otherwise plugins would have to resolve a long `../../../` path to find the layout folder

 ![https://user-images.githubusercontent.com/617518/105217547-e9e97c80-5b4b-11eb-859d-a1357958c5c0.gif](https://user-images.githubusercontent.com/617518/105217547-e9e97c80-5b4b-11eb-859d-a1357958c5c0.gif)

-### Event hooks
+### Server-side event hooks

 Frontend plugins can not only define routes but also use our event hook system to modify the frontend server.
 Here's an example of a plugin using a hook to add an entry to the admin pages navigation: